 This will help you create a site structure led by customers while helping you optimise the path to purchase.

 Once you understand your customer’s journey the next step is to look at how you group your products to fit into appropriate categories.
 Be sure to think about how your customers are likely to be searching for those products.

 Is it very popular for a customer to search for the product:

 It’s also worth noting that not every customer is going to search for your product by its major name.
-For example, if you’re selling laptops, some customers will search for that top-level “laptops” keyword, but a much higher percentage will search by brand, screen size, or colour.
+For example, if you’re selling laptops, some customers will search for that top-level “laptops” keyword, but a much higher percentage will search by brand, screen size, colour, or even by SKU.